You are given a non-negative integer array nums

 In the third operation, choose x = 2.
 Now, nums = [0,0,0,0,0].

-The naive approach would be to simulate the operations as described in the problem statement.
-We repeatedly find the smallest non-zero element in the array, and then subtract that value from all positive elements.
-We continue this process until all elements are zero.
-This will definitely give us the correct answer, but it will be slow if the array contains large numbers and small differences between the elements.
+A naive approach would be to simulate the operations as described in the problem statement.
+In each operation, find the smallest non-zero element and subtract it from all other positive elements.
+Count the number of operations until all elements become zero.

 operations = 0